 As can be seen, both the distance travelled by the car and the outside temperature have a major impact on fuel consumption after the engine has started from cold.
 Thus, if the car is mainly used for short journeys of 3-5 miles (5-8 km), the fuel consumption will be 60-80 % higher than normal.

-Percentage increase in fuel consumption of engine starting from cold compared to engine at normal temperature 95 US M08.book Page 171 Friday, May 11, 2007 1:06 PM
+Percentage increase in fuel consumption of engine starting from cold compared to engine at normal temperature

 Driving technique